StefanoIncardone/kaylang/LANGUAGE_REFERENCE.md

     - `let`: immutable variable, once set cannot be changed later
     - `var`: mutable variable, can be changed at any moment
 2. variable name that can be made of (up to a maximum of **63** characters):
+    - regular identifiers:
         - letters
         - numbers (but not starting with)
         - underscores
+    - identifier strings:
+        - any number of ASCII characters
 3. value:
     - type annotation: `:` followed by the type of the variable
     - variable value: `=` followed by the value we wish the variable to hold